-The next step is to estimate your budget requirements for Year One and Year Two of your new program.
+The next step to defining your new Service Award Program is to estimate your budget requirements for your First-Year and Second-Year.

-Defining your service award budget for the first year of your program, and the average cost for each of the following years, is a key element required to get approval for your new Award and Service Recognition Program.
+Start by defining the budget for the first year of your program.
+Then, estimate the average budget needed for each of the following years.
+The budgeting phase is key to getting approval for your new Service Recognition Award Program.

-Calculating your first and second year budget needs is also the best time to re-evaluate key elements of your plan, and to make adjustments.
+Calculating your first and second year budget requirement is also the best time to re-evaluate all elements of your plan and make cost related changes.

 At this stage you can easily make adjustments to the Award Package Levels assigned to each service milestone.
-For example: You can add Early-Recognition, or Onboarding or remove either.
-Or, consider making changes for some of your early recognition (ie: 1 month, 6 months, or 1-year), by making some early recognition just a certificate.
+For example: You can add Early-Recognition or On-boarding, or remove either.
+If needed, consider changing some of early recognition (ie: 1 month, 6 months, or 1-year), by making some of these recognized with just a certificate.

-With data from Human Resources, calculate the budget for the first year of your employee years of service program, by multiplying the number of employees reaching each milestone by the complete cost of the Award Packages assigned.
-In the same way, add the catch-up awards (if any are to be included) to the above first-year’s awards.
+With data from Human Resources, calculate the budget for the first year of your years of service program, by multiplying the number of employees reaching each of your defined milestones by the cost of the Award Packages you have assigned to each.
+In the same way, add the catch-up awards (if any are to be included) to the first-year’s awards.

-Again, with data from Human Resources, project the budget needs for the second year based on the number of employees who will be reaching various milestones in that year.
+Again, with data from Human Resources, project the budget needs for the second year of your new program, based on the number of employees who will be reaching various milestones in that year.
 Use this (second year) budget estimate as the typical annual amount needed each year going forward.

 Click next to continue reading the Guide to Employee Service Awards

 Or, see Service Award Guide's contents (List of Topics) to jump to specific topics